 Are Dermal Fillers Safe?

 As we age, our skin changes; fine lines form, wrinkles appear and we began to notice blemishes on our skin surface; all mainly due to the loss of collagen and elasticity in the skin.
-While aging brings maturity, no one likes the signs of aging showing on our face and body!
+While ageing brings maturity, no one likes the signs of aging showing on our face and body!

 For decades, one of the best and proven reverse aging treatment has been fillers.
 In experienced hands and with the right dermal filler type and dosage, dermal fillers can do wonders for anyone of any gender, age and skin conditions.